[Last updated: 1 February 2026, unless otherwise noted]

 As highlighted above, there are important differences between the requirements for domestic and foreign companies looking to register their securities with the SEC and list with the NYSE.
 The key differences in requirements between US companies and foreign private issuers listing on the NYSE relate mainly to corporate governance and continuing disclosure obligations.
 US companies are subject to certain corporate governance and disclosure obligations that foreign private issuers are not, including the following.

-In addition, a foreign private issuer may choose to apply for initial listing on the NYSE under either the US domestic standards or the alternative criteria for foreign private issuers, both of which are further described in section 2 above, while a domestic company must follow the domestic standards.
+In addition, a foreign private issuer may choose to apply for initial listing on the NYSE under either the US domestic standards or the alternative criteria for foreign private issuers, both of which are further described in the section entitled Principal listing and maintenance requirements and procedures, while a domestic company must follow the domestic standards.
 The quantitative criteria for continued listing on the NYSE (for example, distribution, financial standards and share price) is the same for domestic issuers and foreign private issuers.